Popular Subject Areas

 - Enrollment in Italian courses is determined by the results of a language placement exam administered by the host university.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you've already completed at your home university.

 - We strongly suggest that if you are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

-Please Note: The courses below reflect the most current list of courses released by the host university for the first semester.
+Please Note: The courses below reflect the list of courses offered by the host university in the previous year.
+Course offerings will be released in August.
 Please refer to this list when completing your pre-registration form.
 Also note that courses are always subject to change.

 select allclear all